Pink-Crab/Perique-Queue/docs/queue-driver.md

 * `$this->driver->teardown();` Is called on the `HOOKS::APP_INIT_POST_REGISTRATION` hook, which is triggered after the Application has been registered and all classes from the Registration Class list have been processed.

 The remaining methods are for processing Events when they are passed to the driver.

+> **PLEASE NOTE** It is possible to directly use the driver for processing events, but this is not recommended.
+Please see the [Queue Service and Queue Proxy Classes](event-queue.md) for more information on how to use the Queue Service.

 ### Dispatching Events